ulrichriegel/Pareto/cran-comments.md

 ## Additional comment:

-One of the tests still failed on M1mac.
-I have removed this test.
+Used higher tolerance in expect_equal() in the tests that failed on M1mac.